Communication between home and school is a challenge even when all schools are open and there isn’t a worldwide pandemic to worry about.

 “How we communicate to our students at this time is vital; they are already incredibly anxious about the global pandemic and this has been massively exacerbated by the sudden loss of structure and normality by schools closing their gates on Friday,” he says.

-“We obviously need to be teaching students remotely and for them to engage with this new way of working, but sending strongly worded letters or emails to students threatening them of severe consequences, such as sitting exams upon return and resetting based upon the work completed during closure, is going to do nothing to support families at this difficult time.”
+“We obviously need to be teaching students remotely and for them to engage with this new way of working, but sending strongly worded letters or emails to students threatening them with severe consequences, such as sitting exams upon return and resetting based upon the work completed during closure, is going to do nothing to support families at this difficult time.”

 4. Support and comfort